Sir Guy's Biography

 Mental Illness – Is it a Deal Breaker?

 When we enter authority-based relationships, there are several factors we must consider for it to be successful.
 It is a relationship based upon trust and respect.
 It is based upon honesty and integrity.
 It is a relationship based on openness and honesty.
 This must be true in order to endure the challenges inherent in pursuing a relationship outside of the social norms that has a potential for abuse.
 According to the National Alliance on Mental Illness (NAMI), 1 in 5 U.S. adults experience mental illness each year, 1 in 25 U.S. adults experience serious mental illness each year.
 Because we are dealing with a power dynamic, the emotional well-being and mental health of the participants can be a factor in determining if should pursue such a joining and with whom.
 That said, the issue of mental illness has been raised and the question has been asked, “Is mental illness a deal breaker for M/s or D/s relationships?”
-Sir Guy discusses this very real issue honestly.
+Sir Guy discusses this very real issue in an honest and straightforward manner.

 People of Color and BDSM, Authority-based Relationships, and History